Geri Reischl: Acting career

-The Brady Bunch Variety Hour
+The Brady Bunch Hour

 Reischl is best known for portraying Jan Brady in nine episodes of The Brady Bunch Hour during the 1976–77 television season.
-Her appearances as Jan have been referred to as 'Fake Jan'.
-Reischl has embraced this fan-created moniker as a badge of honor and her personal brand.
+Her appearances as Jan have been referred to as 'Fake Jan', a term which Reischl has since embraced as a "badge of honor" and her personal brand.
 She was selected from over 1,500 girls, including Kathy Richards, who auditioned for the role in 1976 and supposedly came in second place for the part.
 Reischl had not watched the original The Brady Bunch show at the time, since she was too busy with schoolwork, playing and singing with her band, and acting in television commercials and movies to watch much television.
 The rest of the cast immediately welcomed her and made her feel at ease on the show.

 After The Brady Bunch Hour, Reischl went back to high school and after graduating she held a job in a doctor's office while continuing to audition.
 Reischl was given the role of Blair Warner in the television pilot Garrett's Girls (later renamed The Facts of Life), but was forced to give it up due to her contract with General Mills.

 Music career

 Reischl sang and played guitar in a California band Sand Dabs from 1974 to 1976.
 Later, she performed at U.S.O. clubs, Magic Mountain, Knotts Berry Farm, the Harrah's Club, and with Marty Robbins at the Palomino Club of North Hollywood.
-She was one of Sammy Davis, Jr.'s "Kids" in his Lake Tahoe night club act, and also performed with Red Skelton.
+She was one of Sammy Davis Jr.'s "Kids" in his Lake Tahoe night club act, and also performed with Red Skelton.

 In the summer of 1976, Reischl toured the United States and Montreal doing an act with Canadian singer René Simard.
 Because of her interest in country music she made a guest appearance on the show Pop!
 Goes the Country in 1977 that was filmed at the Grand Ole Opry.

 Reischl released a re-recording of her Brady Bunch Hour performance of "Your Song" titled "Fake Jan Sings for Real" on September 25, 2011.
 A studio album, 1200 Riverside, was released later the same year on November 1.
 It was well-received critically.